Flowsqy/CustomEvents/README.md

 }
 ```

+It will text a message specified in the configuration each time the event is fired.

 ## Building

-Just clone the repository and do `mvn clean install` or `mvn clean package`
+Just clone the repository and do `mvn clean install` or `mvn clean package`.
+The jar is in the _target_ directory.